 How to Solve iPhone Sound Not Working?

 Buying an Apple Device is a mini dream come true for several people out there.
-Because of its smooth features and excellent user interface, people prefer to drop by the Apple stores and pick the model that best fits their needs.
+Because of its smooth features and excellent user interface, people prefer to drop by Apple stores and pick the model that best fits their needs.
 But finding out that some glitches and bugs hinder your usage of the device is a headache of a whole other level.
-One of the most common complaints received from the older version users is no sound on the iPhone.
+One of the most common complaints received from the older version users is no sound on iPhone.
 This might seem like a severe issue because the visible signs of techno-disturbance are alarming.

 You don’t see the volume up/down buttons doing any change to the state of audio.
-Despite the speakers being switched on or fully functional, there is no audio.
+Despite the speakers being switched on or fully functional, there is no audio or no volume on iPhone.
 You cannot hear your music, or there is no sound on the iPhone video.
 It even goes as far as to disturb the basic function that a Phone is used for.
 You might not hear your phone ring when a person makes a call to you.
 Even if you manage to hear some sound from those fancy speakers of the phone, they are very muffled, seem interrupted, and sound like a robot almost choking on something.
 In certain cases, the volume bar completely disappears on the screen, which can be the last straw of anyone’s patience.

 Before you go running to the Apple store with the issue ‘there is no sound on my iPhone’, here’s the good news.
-You can solve the problems in the comfort of your house!
+You can solve problems in the comfort of your house!
 And this is how you do it -

 Part 1: Check your iOS System and Repair it if need to